learnk8s/learnk8s.io/src/askExpert201903/content.md

 - a **templating engine** for your YAML files
 - a convenient way for **packaging collections of YAML files and distributing them** in public and private registry
 - a **release manager** capable of rolling back deployments

+## That's all folks

+Thanks for reading until the end!

+A special thank you goes to [XXXX](xxx) and [XXX](xxx) that reviewed the content of this article.

+Don't forget that if you wish to have your question featured on the next episode, [you should get in touch](mailto:hello@learnk8s.io).